Crespo-Otero-group/fromage/doc/source/tutorial.rst

 Execution
 ^^^^^^^^^

-An important part of calculations in **cryspy** is the assignement of memory to each component calculation.
+An important part of calculations in **fromage** is the assignement of memory to each component calculation.
 Some times, depending on the system size and the combination of methods used, ``rl`` will need more memory than ``mh``.
 Make sure to adapt the memory requested in all three ``.temp`` files to match the capacity